List of awards and nominations received by Star Trek: The Next Generation: Hugo Awards

 The Hugo Awards were first awarded in 1952, and were named the Science Fiction Achievement Awards until 1992.
 Episodes of The Next Generation were nominated on three occasions, winning twice.

 Saturn Awards

-Awarded since 1972, the Saturn Awards is an annual accolade presented by the Academy of Science Fiction, Fantasy & Horror Films to honor science fiction and fantasy films and television shows.
+Awarded since 1972, the Saturn Awards is an annual accolade presented by the Academy of Science Fiction, Fantasy and Horror Films to honor science fiction and fantasy films and television shows.
 Star Trek: The Next Generation has been nominated for seven awards, and won three of them.
 It was also awarded a Special Recognition Award for the work of all the Star Trek television series in 2005, and further awards for releases of the first five seasons on Blu-ray.
+In 2024, the entire cast was additionally awarded a special Lifetime Achievement Award.

 Youth in Film Awards

 The first Youth in Film Awards were awarded in 1979.
 Cast member Wil Wheaton was nominated on three occasions and won once.
 Two further nominations were received in 1995 for guest actors Kimberly Cullum and Gabriel Damon.